Five obscure on-campus jobs

 All jobs listed above can be found online on Handshake.

-Features reporter Liza Rash can be reached at 270-745-6291 and liza.rash282@topper.wku.edu.
+Features reporter Liza Rash can be reached at liza.rash282@topper.wku.edu.
 Follow Liza on social media at @l1za_.